mbejger/polgraw-allsky/doc/readme_search.txt

 	--nospindown	Will neglect spindowns
 	--help 			This help

+	The range file may either contain 8 integers that denote the ranges on the spindown and sky positions grid and the range of hemispheres to search in: spndr1 spndr2 nr1 nr2 mr1 mr2 hemi1 hemi2, for example 131 137
+	8 14
+	41 47
+	2 2

+	The same switch -r may also be used to feed the code with an astronomical position and parameters of the object - these parameters will be translated to grid positions.
+In this case the order of parameters is:
+	EPOCH (in MJD)
+	alpha
+	delta (both in radians)
+	FO
+	F1
+	F2	(spin frequency, first and second derivative of a star) gsize (integer, how large the grid should be).

 4. Structure of VSR1 data

    The  VSR1 data  is divided  into  68 time  frames, each  of them  2